Characters: The Simpsons Springfield People

 Debut: "Simpsons Roasting on an Open Fire"

 Bart's closest friend, who acquires a bit of protection from his nerdy nature by being so close to the class clown and mayhem expert.
+Has a deep unrequited crush on Lisa.
 Voiced by Pamela Hayden.

 - Butt Monkey: Milhouse has suffered everything from inheriting Bart's permanent record (which will disqualify him from all but the hottest and noisiest jobs) to being beaten into a coma by Nelson after he mistakes a love note Milhouse passes him from Lisa as coming from Milhouse himself, to having his manliness insulted in an episode set in the future when an adult Lisa is about to get married: